-We have found that the one common theme with businesses that are thriving is the fact that they receive monthly financial reporting and measure their actual results against budgets and business plans.
-This not only allows businesses to track how they are doing but also allows them to make changes to their plans to enable growth.
+We have found that the one common theme with thriving businesses is that they receive monthly financial reporting and measure their actual results against budgets and business plans.
+This not only allows companies to track how they are doing but also allows them to make changes to their plans to enable growth.

 1. Informed Business Decisions

 Do you know if you’re making money?
 Do you know whether each product or service you sell is profitable?
-Financial reporting allows business owners to determine whether or not they are making money and to fully understand the profitability of their business.
-Consequently, it allows owners and key personnel to make better more informed business decisions without relying on gut and feel.
+Financial reporting allows business owners to determine whether or not they are making money and fully understand their business’s profitability.
+Consequently, it will enable owners and key personnel to make better, more informed business decisions without relying on gut and feel.